cs3org/OCM-API/IETF-RFC.md

 a niche use case.

 ## Legacy shared secrets
-Using the legacy format of shared secrets instead of short lived tokens is not a good idea.
+The legacy format of an OCM Share Notification with shared secrets is only provided for backwards compatibility with existing implementations.
+Implementers SHOULD NOT use it and prefer short-lived tokens instead.

 # Appendix A: Multi Factor Authentication